Chiptune-Anamnesis/Arduinoboy/README.md

 # Arduinoboy
 Unofficial ArduinoBoy Repository for serial MIDI communication to the Nintendo Gameboy.

-This is a fork of Catskull's fork trash80's official code .
+This is a fork of Catskull's fork of trash80's official code .
 It adds the following changes:

 My changes
  - Mode button input pin has been moved back from pin 3 from pin 2.